 My breakfast was delivered as requested: the express breakfast with a croissant, yogurt, muesli and a coffee.
 This was all I could stomach after just waking up and while it was all I needed, I’m sure the breakfast in economy would have been along similar lines.

 This is an area I would have to say Finnair absolutely exceled in.
 The staff on board were very friendly, approachable, and responded to call requests like a fairy in a puff of smoke (seriously, it was so instant I could hardly believe it).
 The crew on my flight were really accommodating with all guests and this made the Finnair experience a really memorable one.
 My breakfast was served 1 hour before touch down, on the minute, as requested earlier in the flight.
 The faultless service combined with the privacy and space on offer in business class would make it worth the while, but in terms of entertainment and food I would suggest eating in the terminal beforehand and bringing a book or laptop along with you to keep busy, especially if you don’t sleep on flights!

+I hope you enjoyed this Finnair business class review!
 Thanks to the moon and back to Finnair for welcoming me on board and supporting my trip to Europe.
-I would highly recommend Finnair as a reliable and affordable choice when flying to Europe, especially as they have such great connections to the rest of Europe.
+I would highly recommend Finnair as a reliable and affordable choice when flying to Europe.
+Especially as they have such great connections to the rest of Europe.